The Future of DevSecOps: Emerging Trends

 2. "Shift Everywhere" Security and Continuous Feedback

-While "Shift Left" (early security integration) remains crucial, the future involves "Shift Right" (robust production security and monitoring) and ultimately, security being an omnipresent concern.
-This means establishing continuous security feedback loops throughout the entire lifecycle, from design to operations and back again.
+While "Shift Left" remains crucial, the future involves "Shift Right" (robust production security) and ultimately, security being omnipresent.
+This means establishing continuous security feedback loops throughout the entire lifecycle.
 "Security as Code" will become more ingrained, codifying security policies and controls for consistent application.

 3. Evolution of Cloud-Native Security